 September 2011 JSS Advantage Newsletter

-Encourage Buying in Bulk, Canning, Freezing, and Drying
+Encourage Buying in Bulk, Canning, Freezing & Drying

-There has been a renaissance of interest in "putting food by"... canning, freezing, and drying.
-Your customers are no doubt familiar with the idea, even if they have never preserved food before.
-Most have seen the big displays of canning supplies at supermarkets and big box stores, and they have probably encountered numerous magazine and newspaper articles about the benefits of preserving food.
+Here at Johnny's, we're celebrating the renaissance of interest in "putting food by"... canning, freezing, and drying.
+Perhaps you, too, or possibly your customers are familiar with these traditions.
+Most of us have seen the displays of canning supplies at supermarkets and big-box stores, and probably encountered numerous articles about the benefits of preserving food.

 Visual cues.
-Think about how you would preserve your bounty (if you only had the time!) and decorate your market stand accordingly.
+Think about how you would preserve your bounty (if only you can find the time) and decorate your market stand accordingly.
 You might dry some bunches of herbs at home, then hang them above your fresh herb display at market.
 Make a display of canning jars with the ingredients needed for salsa, pasta sauce, pickles, and so on.
 Braid some onions and hang them above your table.
 Be sure to include some reference material for those who are unsure how to proceed.

 Recipes.
 Provide easy-to-make recipes for the items you want to move in volume.
-The Ball website has a clever feature that allows you to find recipes by main ingredient, preserving method, and ease.
-Download a few recipes for each type of preserving.
+Ball Jars offers a clever feature that allows you to find recipes by main ingredient, preserving method, and ease.
+Try a few recipes for each type of preserving.

 Price incentives.
 If you have bushels of produce beyond what you can usually sell, offer a discount for volume purchases.
-If you don't have an excess, you can still encourage volume buying by throwing in something free; for example, offer a pint of jalapenos or a bunch of basil free for a 10-pound tomato purchase.
+If you do not have an excess, you can still encourage volume buying by throwing in a bonus; for example, offer a free pint of jalapenos or a bunch of basil with a 10-pound tomato purchase.

 Increase Revenues with Value-added Products

 If you would like to extend the season and increase annual revenue significantly, consider offering value-added products in addition to your fresh produce.
-You will find that selling even a few non-perishable products can level out income and open doors to new markets.
-Winter markets, holiday craft shows, local specialty shops, and internet selling sites all offer opportunities for making money after your growing season ends.
+You will find that selling even a few nonperishable products can open doors to new markets and level out income.
+Winter markets, holiday craft shows, local specialty shops, and ecommerce sites all offer opportunities for making money after your growing season ends.

-Food products, in general, are highly regulated and require some research and possibly investment in processing facilities.
-They may be well worth it, though, especially if you can develop distinctive products that command a premium price.
-For example, many New England farmers make maple syrup products that sell well year-round to tourists.
+Food products, in general, are highly regulated, and require some research, and possibly investment in processing facilities.
+They can be well worth it, though, especially if you can develop distinctive products that command a premium price.
+For example, many Canadian and New England farmers make maple syrup products that sell well year-round.
 Similarly, growers in New Mexico can do well with chili pepper jellies, salsas, and other regional specialties.